thomsonreuters/AtomOntologyCompleter/README.md

 * [W3C Provenance](https://www.w3.org/TR/2013/REC-prov-o-20130430/)
 * [Web Annotation Vocabulary](http://www.w3.org/TR/annotation-vocab/)

-If you'd like others added either raise an issue on the atom package, tweet \@nonodename or do a pull request with the conversion.
+If you'd like others added either raise an issue on the atom package, comment on gitter, tweet @nonodename or do a pull request with the conversion.
 Contributions are greatly appreciated.
 Note that the ontology is matched based on common prefixes.

 Known ontologies are referenced from the file `ontologies.json` in `\lib`.
 Each ontology has a JSON file that contains the completion info.

-To generate a new file, run `convert.py` over a ttl version of the ontology to generate the JSON.
+To generate a new file, run `convert.py` over a ttl version of the ontology to generate the JSON. convert.py supports a few command line options, run without any parameters to see them.

 Note that quality of anchor links into the specs varies on whether the naming convention for the anchors is sufficiently predictable.
 Feel free to fix any that are wrong in the relevant JSON file and do a pull request to get added.

 ## Testing ontologies